envicutor/drafts/component.rst

 RequestHandler
 ===============

-Receiving requests from the client, massaging them into submission objects, sending them to the SubmissionStore and sending a message to the SubmissionStore to notify the Workers about the arrival of a new request.
+Receiving requests from the client, massaging them into Submission objects, sending them to the SubmissionStore and sending a message to the SubmissionStore to notify the Workers about the arrival of a new request.

 SubmissionStore
 ================

-Storing submission objects that come from the RequestHandler, returning them when asked, receiving messages from the RequestHandler and allowing the Workers to view the received message.
+Storing Submission objects that come from the RequestHandler, returning them when asked, receiving messages from the RequestHandler and allowing the Workers to view the received message.

 WorkerHealthChecker